andrebetiolo/micro-flex/README.md

 # Micro Flex

-Micro CSS framework created over flexbox layout, with placeholders and HTML attributes
+Micro CSS framework created over flexbox layout, with placeholders and HTML attributes, based on AngularJS Material

 You can see examples in "examples" folder.